 New York Shipbuilding and Asbestos

-In addition, workers were never warned of the dangers of asbestos, nor were they given any protective gear, such as respirators, to wear while working around massive amounts of the dangerous mineral.
+The workers were never warned of the dangers of asbestos, nor were they given any protective gear, such as respirators, to wear while working around massive amounts of the dangerous minerals.

-Due to the excessive use of asbestos, hundreds of New York Shipbuilding employees and contractors developed fatal illnesses, including malignant mesothelioma, asbestosis, and asbestos-related lung cancer.
+Due to the excessive use of asbestos, numerous New York Shipbuilding employees and contractors developed fatal illnesses, including malignant mesothelioma, asbestosis, and asbestos-related lung cancer.

 Many of the workers at New York Shipbuilding are United States Navy veterans.
-These workers may qualify for free medical assistance and compensation from the Veterans Administration.
+These workers could possibly qualify for free medical assistance and compensation from the Veterans Administration.

 Additional Resources and Helpful Information for Asbestos Victims